miamar/Innowebtion/README.md

 # Innowebtion
 Web page made for Innowebtion company
-Download zip file, unzip it and then open index.html file
+Download zip file, unzip it and then open index.html file ti test it